bajpaiaviral/Entry-Management-Software/README.md

 Logic Used -
+*Note api keys,email ids,message apis are removed for you to enter .
 Check-In -
 1.The user coming on the homepage was given the options to check-in or check-out .